 Platelets and growth factors found in our body are known for their importance in the healing process during an injury.
 A PRP procedure consists of drawing the patient’s own blood and using a centrifuge to separate the platelets and growth factors from other blood plasma.
-After separation is complete, the concentrated source of platelet-rich plasma is then injected into the area of pain or injury to activate natural healing within the body.
+After the separation is complete, the concentrated source of platelet-rich plasma is then injected into the area of pain or injury to activate natural healing within the body.

 HOW IS PRP OBTAINED?